 - a web-based assessment;

-- a two-day face-to-face workshop;
+- a virtual workshop;

 - a competency-based curriculum, *derived from empirical evidence and best-practices;